guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 Actually, there is an issue with the way the vocabulary is created : we actually created two identical yet distinct instances of the same vocabulary, while what we want is to share the same object between the transforms (in Natural Language Processing for instance, components of a library may want to use the same vocabulary, and more generally some dependencies might be resource intensive and you want to avoid wasting resources).

-This is almost a singleton kind of situation (almost because we might have other vocabs elsewhere, it just turns out that these transforms need to share this one instance) and we can expect this kind of dependency to come up in different places.
+This is almost a singleton kind of situation (almost, because we might have other vocabs elsewhere, it just turns out that these transforms need to share this one instance) and we can expect this kind of dependency to come up in different places.

 > We could modify our json schema to capture this information, update our `from_dict` method, add some convention for object's reuse and singletons, etc.

 <a id="configuration-as-dependency-injection"></a>
 ### Configuration as Dependency Injection

 This whole configuration process is actually a [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) problem.

+#### What Dependency Injection mean

 We want to create a pipeline made of components that hierarchically depend on each other.
 We want a way to create dependencies and inject them when creating objects that depend on it.

 In our example, first we need to create the `Vocab`, then create the different `Transforms` and "inject" the vocab dependency at creation time, and finally provide the transforms when creating the `Chain` pipeline.

 There are multiple ways of effectively implementing dependency injection.
-Our `from_dict` approach, though imperfect, could be improved to a state where it supports singletons, scoping etc. The code itself could also be updated, by delegating dependency resolution to special registry classes.
-For example, one way to solve our vocab issue is to introduce a `vocab_registry`
+Our `from_dict` approach, though imperfect, could be improved to a state where it supports singletons, scoping etc.

+#### Dependency Injection using Registries and Assemblers

+In our example, the complexity stems from the multiple dependencies, and the fact that some objects are shared (the `Vocab` is the same for all our `Transform`).

+A way to deal with a complex dependency pattern is to change the code and delegate the injection to specialized classes.
+For example, in the `Vocab` case, we can create a `VocabRegistry` in charge of providing the objects by name.

 ```python
 class VocabRegistry: